tauh33dkhan/hash-cracking-using-hashcat/README.md

 ```

-**Note:** -D is to specify device to use for bruteforce by default hashcat uses gpu you can also use cpu along with by using -D 1,2 option where 2 is your cpu
+**Note:** -D is to specify device to use for bruteforce by default hashcat uses gpu you can also use cpu along with gpu by using -D 1,2 option where 2 is your cpu

-Now let's try some different password for example password@123 now here it gets tricky as this password has 12 char now if we try the same command it will first bruteforce all 8 char password then 9,10,11 at last 12 let's calculate the time it will take to bruteforce 9 char password with my hardware hashcat tells that it will take "85 days, 10 hours" to try all 9 char password combination then 16 years, 177 days to try all 10 char combination.
+Now let's try a different password for example `password@123`, here it gets tricky as this password has 12 char if we try the same command it will first bruteforce all 8 char password then 9,10,11 at last 12 let's calculate the time it will take to bruteforce 9 char password with my hardware hashcat tells that it will take "85 days, 10 hours" to try all 9 char password combination then 16 years, 177 days to try all 10 char combination.

 ```bash